ollyisonit/directional-displace-gizmo/README.md

 In a normal map, the RGB channels of an image are used to encode the XYZ components of a vector.
 In a directional displacement map, the HSV channels of an image are used to encode the angle, magnitude, and phase shift of a pixel displacement.

+For the following examples, this is the source image.
+The yellow gridlines are meant to be a visual guides and will not be displaced with the rest of the source.

+IMAGE REQUIRED

 The hue of the directional displacement map defines the angle of displacement as seen below.
 Since hue is already represented as an angle in most color pickers, setting the direction of displacement usually means swiveling the color picker to point in the direction that you want your image to move.

 IMAGE REQUIRED